jdveen04-cmd/AdventOfCode/README.md

 # AdventOfCode
-Repository to store all sub repositories in
+Welcome to my adventOfCode Repository,
+Here I store all my other adventOfCode repositories as submodules Makes it easier to navigate :)